Home » Edinburgh » Real Mary King’s Close tickets

 Mary King’s Close tour going on in the Plague Room.
 Image: Realmarykingsclose.com

-Here is everything you must know about Mary King’s Close tours before you book your tickets.
+You must know everything about Mary King’s Close tours before you book your tickets.

 1. These tours are not suitable for children under five years of age.
-There is talk of ghosts and haunted space, and that’s why younger kids aren’t allowed to join in.
+There is talk of ghosts and haunted spaces, and that’s why younger kids aren’t allowed to join in.

 2. As part of the Mary King’s Close tour, you must climb up 58 steps and climb down 38 steps.
 Since this is an underground tour, there are no lifts.

-3. The walking surface is often uneven, and there are steep inclines in some places, and that’s why we recommend comfortable and sturdy shoes.
+3. The walking surface is often uneven, with steep inclines in some places, so we recommend comfortable and sturdy shoes.

 4. Many areas of the underground alleys are dimly lit to re-create the dramatic effect of life in Mary King’s Close, in the 17th century.
 As a result, some visitors are known to experience disorientation and claustrophobia.